-The Assessment Database (ADB) requires input of causes (i.e. impairments) and sources of threatened or impaired waters.
+The Assessment Database (ADB) requires input of causes (i.e. impairments such as low dissolved oxygen) of threatened or impaired waters and sources (such as stormwater runoff).
 These terms are defined below.

 Causes: The "cause" of a threatened or impaired water is an assessment term used to describe the pollutant or nonpollutant, which is causing, or threatening to cause, a water quality violation.
 In general, a pollutant can be thought of as something which can be expressed in terms of a loading (i.e. pounds per day) and physically allocated.
 For example, phosphorus and iron are considered pollutants.
 Only waters which are threatened or impaired by pollutants are eligible for TMDLs.